How to Avoid the Hook Effect & Ensure Accurate Pregnancy Results

 • Dilute your urine before testing.
 While this is not usually recommended, it can help you if you’re dealing with a hook effect test because it will lower your hCG levels and reduce the overwhelming effect on the test.

 • Take a pregnancy test later in the day.
-Again, your hCG levels should be lower later in the day, so the test will pick them up without having any issues.
+Your hCG levels should be lower later in the day, so the test will pick them up without having any issues.

 Home Pregnancy Test Accuracy